 Table of Contents

 The first thing your doctor should do is ask you to explain what you mean by dizzy.
 Are you feeling lightheaded?
 Is the room spinning?
 Are you off-balance?
 Understanding how your dizziness is expressing itself is an important part of the diagnostic process since people tend to use dizziness as a blanket symptom that covers many different problems.

 The doctor is going to ask you about anxiety pretty early on.
 Dizziness can be a symptom of an anxiety disorder.
 So if you struggle with something like agoraphobia (fear of situations and places that can lead to embarrassment or panic such as being among large crowds and public areas in general), this is where your doctor's mind may go first.
 Don’t be surprised if your illness is immediately classified as psychological rather than physiological (even though a person could very easily be dealing with both issues).

-Head trauma will likely come up in conversation (although neck trauma should be mentioned as well).
+Head and trauma will likely come up in conversation.
 An extremely high percentage of vertigo cases begin following a head or neck injury, even a seemingly minor one such as a fender bender or a slip and fall accident.

 Other symptoms a doctor will look for include anything that indicates you have recently had a cold or flu virus, hearing loss, other symptoms of vestibular conditions (ringing in the ears, for example), or anything that indicates it could be a neurological condition (migraines, multiple sclerosis, etc.).

 Other conditions a doctor will want to rule out are diabetes and cardiovascular disease, both of which can cause dizziness.
 Patients who have had ear surgery in the past will be checked to see if the problem is a complication of the surgery.
 Medications taken are also an important part of patient history because many drugs cause dizziness as a common side effect, especially blood pressure meds and antianxiety drugs.